-On July 8, 2015, we entered in to a licensing agreement with Shenzhen Hepalink Pharmaceutical Co., Ltd. ("Hepalink"), Under the terms of the agreement, Hepalink has the exclusive rights to distribute and market apabetalone in China, Hong Kong, Taiwan and Macau (the "Territories"), for all indications.
+On July 8, 2015, we entered into a licensing agreement with Shenzhen Hepalink Pharmaceutical Co., Ltd. ("Hepalink"), Under the terms of the agreement, Hepalink has the exclusive rights to distribute and market apabetalone in China, Hong Kong, Taiwan and Macau (the "Territories"), for all indications.

 The license between us and Hepalink provides for certain milestone payments based on net sales of RVX-208 in the Territories.
 The annual sales milestones range from 500 million renminbi ("RMB") to 10 billion RMB (US\$73 million to US\$1.5 billion, incorporating the period end spot exchange rate), with Resverlogix being eligible to receive sales-based milestone payments from Hepalink ranging from US\$5 million to US\$90 million.
 In addition, Hepalink shall pay a royalty of 6% of annual net sales of RVX-208 in the Territories.
-The royalty is subject to an adjustment mechanism that may reduce the royalty rate to a minimum of 4% in the event that certain annual sales milestones are achieved and applicable regulatory authorities in the Territories reduce the approved selling price of RVX-208.
-Hepalink will be responsible for all clinical and development costs in the Territories, including a patient population that was included in the Company's Phase 3 BETonMACE trial.
+The royalty is subject to an adjustment mechanism that may reduce the royalty rate to a minimum of 4% in the event that certain annual sales milestones are achieved and applicable regulatory authorities in the Territories, including a patient population that was included in the Company's Phase 3 BETonMACE trial.
 We are contractually obligated to pay a fee to the financial advisor involved with the transaction equal to 3.5% on the first \$10.0 million of payments, if any, received from Hepalink pursuant to the license, and 2.5% on amounts above \$10.0 million, up to a maximum of \$1.0 million of fees.
-As at July 31, 2019, these potential payments do not satisfy the criteria for recognition as a liability.
+As at October 31, 2019, these potential payments do not satisfy the criteria for recognition as a liability.

-On October 23, 2017, we entered into a Right of First Refusal Agreement with Hepalink USA Inc. (Hepalink USA), a subsidiary of Hepalink.
+On October 23, 2017, we entered into a Right of First Refusal Agreement with Hepalink USA Inc. ("Hepalink USA"), a subsidiary of Hepalink.
 Under the Agreement, Hepalink USA was granted a right of first refusal in connection with the licensing of the right to develop, manufacture, and commercialize pharmaceutical products containing RVX-208 (apabetalone) in the United States until April 15, 2019.
 Hepalink USA paid CAD\$8.0 million to us in consideration for the right of first refusal granted (the "Fee").
 Pursuant to the Agreement, if Resverlogix and Hepalink USA entered into a license agreement with respect to the US Licensing Rights, the Fee would have been credited against any payment obligations of Hepalink USA thereunder.
 Otherwise, the Fee was refundable, in whole or in part, until termination of the Agreement.
 The Unearned Licensing Rights Fee was recognized as a current liability from the commencement of the Agreement until the April 15, 2019 termination date (at which time it was no longer refundable), and at which time the Fee was considered earned, and recorded as other income.